BitPatty/gct-generator/Readme.md

 Note that in the code reference files everything following the `<!-- injectionpoint -->` tag will be removed during the next build.

-Before opening a PR make sure you run `yarn codes:clean` to remove the injected codes.

 ### Site Development

 If you intend to change site code you need [NodeJS](https://nodejs.org/en/) version 12.18.1 or greater installed on your local.